neverset123/DataModeling/README.md

 1) based on azure synapse for comprehensive integrated data warehousing and analytics
 ![](docs/Azure_data_warehouse.PNG)
-The Ingestion and Storage steps can be  orchestrated using Azure Data Factory.
+this architecture design can be  automated with Azure Data Factory, creating data integrations and data flows for multiple services.
 2) Azure databricks for analytics built on Apache Spark
 ![](docs/Azure_data_warehouse_databricks.PNG)
-databricks is more suitable for lake house architecture.
+databricks utilizes Spark to create ETL pipelines, is more suitable for lake house architecture.

-Cloud data storage

-Azure Data Warehouse Gen 2 for traditional data warehouse architectures Azure Dedicated SQL Pools for relational data storage Blob storage for file-based storage
-CosmosDB for NoSQL solutions such as column-oriented or document databases

 SQL Pool